 - Crash on August 20, 2019 - The Utah State Police filed a report of a bobtail tractor truck with an enclosed box trailer crashing into another vehicle on State Route 28 at Powell Lane in LeVan, Utah.
 The accident occurred during daylight hours and resulted in one injury.

-- Accident on October 3, 2019 - The Florida Highway Patrol Filed a report involving a 2-vehicle accident.
+- Accident on October 3, 2019 - The Florida Highway Patrol Filed a report involving a 2-vehicle accident involving the motor carrier.
 The Knight Transportation semi-tractor-trailer collided with another motor vehicle on a divided two-way roadway (SR 91).
 The incident resulted in one injury.

-- Collision on August 2, 2019 - The Warren County Sheriff's Office filed a report of an accident involving a Knight Transportation semi-tractor-trailer traveling on SR 63, a two-way roadway.
-The accident involved a collision into fixed objects where the vehicle ran off the road, resulting in one injury during the dawn light hours.
+- Wreck on August 2, 2019 - The Warren County Sheriff's Office filed a report of a motor carrier accident involving a Knight Transportation semi-tractor-trailer traveling on SR 63, a two-way roadway.
+The accident involved a crash into fixed objects where the vehicle ran off the road, resulting in one injury during the dawn light hours.